pidgey0403/photobook-backend/README.md

 Note: Click [here](https://photobook.herokuapp.com/) to check out the full-stack application (please note it might take a minute or two to load up).
 If you want to just explore the GraphQL backend service, visit [here](https://photobook-be.herokuapp.com/)!

-**For the MLH Fellowship Admissions team:** please visit [here](https://github.com/pidgey0403/photobook-frontend) to also view the frontend repository I've built!
+**For the MLH Fellowship Admissions team:** please visit [here](https://github.com/pidgey0403/photobook-frontend) to also view the Photobook-frontend repository!

 ## Build Status